OSLO - Norway

 Social dumping and labour crime

 The City of Oslo continues to be at the forefront in fighting social dumping, work related crime, and ensuring decent labour conditions for workers in our domestic and global supply chains.
-More than 3 years has passed since the city adopted and introduced the first version of the “Oslo-model”.
+More than 7 years have passed since the city adopted and introduced the first version of the “Oslo-model”.
+In 2023 a new version of the model was introduced.
 The model is a comprehensive framework of measures and requirements to help combat social dumping, and to promote decent working conditions, using public procurement as a strategic tool.
-It is a continuous work to further develop and implement the model.
+Regarding domestic supply chains, the model compiles 22 requirements, and applies in particular to high-risk industries such as construction and cleaning services.

 Social and ethical procurement